Current Research

 Read more

-PEER-REVIEWED PUBLICATION · Asteroid Shape & Spin Results
+SOLE-AUTHOR PEER-REVIEWED PUBLICATION · Asteroid Shape & Spin Results

 Shape and Spin of Newly Discovered Potentially Hazardous Asteroid 2025 FA22